-Web Parts are supported for SharePoint 2010 or SharePoint 2013 installations (all editions are supported: Foundation, Standard and Enterprise).
+Web Parts are supported for SharePoint 2010 and SharePoint 2013 installations (all editions are supported: Foundation, Standard and Enterprise).

-Bizagi Web parts apply for On-Premise SharePoint sites using a form of integrated authentication (e.g, Windows authentication or Federated authentication).
+Bizagi Web Parts apply to On-Premises SharePoint sites using a form of integrated authentication (e.g, Windows or Federated authentication).

-As a good practice, it is recommended to set a Reverse Proxy to protect you business assets, avoiding the exposure of your Server directly to the Internet.
+As a good practice, it is recommended to set a Reverse Proxy to protect your business assets, avoiding exposure of your server directly to the Internet.

 What you need to do